cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 optimization, improving the automation and intelligence level of the network.

-## Definition of Digital Twin Network  {#def}
+## Definition of Network Digital Twin  {#def}

-So far, there is no standard definition of "digital twin network" within the networking industry.
+So far, there is no standard definition of "network digital twin" within the networking industry.
 This document defines **"digital twin network" as a virtual representation of the real network**.
 Such representation of the network is used to analyze,